Frequently Asked Questions

 The United States Trustee Program is a component of the Department of Justice that seeks to promote the efficiency and protect the integrity of the Federal bankruptcy system.
 To further the public interest in the just, speedy and economical resolution of cases filed under the Bankruptcy Code, the Program monitors the conduct of bankruptcy parties and private estate trustees, oversees related administrative functions, and acts to ensure compliance with applicable laws and procedures.
 It also identifies and helps investigate bankruptcy fraud and abuse in coordination with United States Attorneys, the Federal Bureau of Investigation, and other law enforcement agencies.
-The headquarters for the U.S. Trustee's Region 10 Office is Indianapolis and details are available on their website
+The headquarters for the U.S. Trustee's Region 10 Office is in Indianapolis and details are available on their website.

 What is the Bankruptcy Court?